Table of contents

 Bugs

-Mosquitoes are seasonally present in the Trinity Alps, so they might not be too bad depending on what time of year you travel.
+Mosquitoes are seasonal in the Trinity Alps, so they may or may not be bad – depending on what time of year you travel.
 That said, we always prepare for bugs because they can quickly ruin an otherwise glorious hike.
 Use a combination of permethrin on your clothing and a small amount of DEET on exposed skin for full protection.